-Note: My work is supported by affiliate commissions.
+Our work is supported by affiliate commissions.
 Learn More

 Squarespace is the best all-around website builder.
-It can power photography websites but also many other kinds: blogs, ecommerce, small businesses and more.
+It can power photography websites but also many other kinds: blogs, e-commerce, small businesses, and more.

 Unlike Squarespace, Format is just for photography websites.
 That focus means it also an advantage on very specific photography features— such as client proofing.

 |Disable Right Click||Can be done with code injection.||Yes|

 |Automatic Watermarkers||No — you can use a plugin like Powr, though.||Yes — Automatically watermarks to client galleries (not website galleries though).|

 |Focal Points||Yes — Images can have a focal point that is cropped around.
 Useful for square thumbnails.||No — You can't set an image focal point.|